gbv/fuseki.deb/README.md

     sudo systemctl restart fuseki

-To deinstall the application:
+To deinstall the application (excluding configuration and databases):

     sudo dpkg --remove fuseki

-To further remove configuration files:
+To further remove configuration files (excluding databases):

     sudo dpkg --purge fuseki

-Database files in `/var/lib/fuseki` must be removed manually.

 You may further want to add `/opt/fuseki/bin` to your `$PATH` to facilitate use of client scripts.